AuchenDevs-mc/AntiBuilder/README.md

 # AntiBuilder
 ## Simple open source Minecraft plugin for block people to build and break blocks.
 This is my first Java project.
+It can be used for example to protect lobbies/spawns.
 If you see some errors you can [Open issue](https://github.com/AuchenDevs-mc/AntiBuilder/issues/new/choose).
 Too for Feature request you can [open issue](https://github.com/AuchenDevs-mc/AntiBuilder/issues/new/choose).

 ### How to install.